greg7mdp/parallel-hashmap/README.md

 Copy the parallel_hashmap directory to your project.
 That's all.

-> The CMakeLists.txt are provided for building the tests and examples.
+> cmake configuration files (CMakeLists.txt) are provided for building the tests and examples.

 ## Example